Skip to content

 Biodiversity Net Gain (BNG) is a significant new approach to development, which aims to ensure that biodiversity is left in a measurably better condition after development has occurred.
 Ideally the existing biodiversity will stay on the site and will be improved.
 If this is not possible, new habitats must be created elsewhere, and an important purpose of the LNRS is to help to influence the location of BNG that is delivered at off-site locations.

-Alternatively please email the LNRS team at LNRSNN@nottscc.gov.uk and request to be added to our LNRS database.
+If you would like to be kept informed about the LNRS and its future delivery, please email the LNRS team at LNRSNN@nottscc.gov.uk and request to be added to our LNRS database.